pmalmgren/petermalmgren.com/content/token-scanning-with-rust.md

 - Add number parsing
 - Spaces and newline characters are counted as `Token::Invalid`, they should either be discarded or tokenized
-- Associate line numbers and column numbers with tokens
+- Line numbers and column numbers should be associated with tokens
 - The token parser should accept files or multi-line input
 - Tests